w3c/wot/IG-SP/SecurityPrivacyRequirements.md

 * Important in WoT scenarios with legal entity-owned things/devices processing data attributed to human users such as health care equipment
 * Not relevant in WoT scenarios with legal entity-owned things/devices not processing data attributed to human users such as industrial control systems

-So security and privacy identification is a task that has to be addressed in liasion with the WoT IG TFs.
+So security and privacy identification is a task that has to be addressed in liaision with the WoT IG TFs.
 The security and privacy requirements catalogue below provides the input needed so that the output of the identification effort ("selection") refers to the same manifest and allows things to be compared across use cases and TFs

 Task Force | Use Case | Informational Self-Determination | Anonymization, Pseudonymization | Authorization Management | Authorization Enforcement |  Initial Authentication | Single-Sign-On | Confidentiality | Data Origin Authentication, Integrity |  Credentialing |  Provisioning | Rate Limitations | Intrusion Detection and Prevention
 ----------- | ------- | -------------------------------- | ------------------------------- | ------------------------ | ------------------------- |  -------------- | -------------- | --------------- | ------------------------------------- |  ------------- |  ------------ | ----------- | -----------------------------